 Let me explain.
 Over the last few years, my sweetness pallet has changed.
 I can no longer get a specialty drink at Starbucks without getting a sugar headache.
 I can no longer make a smoothie with really ripe bananas.
 And when I see a recipe for sweets that calls for cups of white sugar, I can’t even.

-When I add a moderate amount of brown sugar to a cookie I get a really good tasting cookie. not too sweet, but yet my kids still love the taste- and I do too.
+When I add a moderate amount of brown sugar to a cookie, I get a delicious tasting cookie.
+Not too sweet, but yet my kids still love the taste- and I do too.

 These flourless oatmeal raisin cookie bars are perfect.
 They’re chewy, just sweet enough, and have loads of raisins in them.
 Adding chocolate chips would be awesome as well.
 If you like these, you should try my Flourless Pumpkin Oatmeal-Raisin Cookies, My Flourless Caramel-Apple Oatmeal Cookies, or my Flourless Oatmeal Cookie Cups with Raspberry Filling.

 Flourless Oatmeal-Raisin Cookie Bars